-Persistent absence will normally result in a report to the Progress Committee.
-It may also be a matter for consideration under Fitness to Practise rules and regulations.
+Persistent absence will normally be a matter for consideration under Fitness to Practise rules and regulations.

 Where a candidate is absent from a Degree examination owing to illness, a certificate signed by a doctor must be submitted to the Medical School office within seven days of the absence.